History of viticulture, the ancient Greeks and Romans

 The Phoenician Influence in the Mediterranean

 Wherever the Phoenicians founded colonies across the Mediterranean, vineyards followed.
-In the fourth century BC, Greco-Roman historian, Diodorus Siculus, described Carthage in North Africa as being full of vineyards, notably the Bagradas Valley in what is now southern Tunisia.
-A near-contemporary of Siculus, the Carthaginian author, Mago, composed a treatise on agriculture that provided extensive instructions and information on viticulture.
+In the fourth century BC, Greco-Roman historian Diodorus Siculus, described Carthage in North Africa as being full of vineyards, notably the Bagradas Valley in what is now southern Tunisia.
+A near-contemporary of Siculus, the Carthaginian author Mago, composed a treatise on agriculture that provided extensive instructions and information on viticulture.
 It was significant enough that it was one of the few Carthaginian texts the Romans later translated into Latin.

 However, the Phoenicians were doomed to be replaced by other cultures, which are far better remembered today.
 After the Dark Ages, new powers such as the Neo-Assyrian Empire, the Neo-Babylonian Empire, and the Achaemenid Persian Empire came to successfully dominate Lebanon’s Phoenician cities Canaan between the eighth and fourth centuries BC.
 Phonecian cities, however, retained their own identities and culture through these centuries.

 It was not until the late fourth century BC, when Alexander the Great conquered the greatest of the Phoenician cities, Tyre, that their civilization began to decline dramatically.
 Alexander and his successors implemented a policy of Hellenization in the regions he had conquered.
 As a result, many Phoenicians fled across the Mediterranean to its most successful colony, Carthage.
-But just as the Phoenician cities had fallen to the Greeks, Carthage fell to Rome in the second and first century BC, engaging in three wars with the Eternal City for control over the Western Mediterranean.
+But just as the Phoenician cities had fallen to the Greeks, Carthage fell to Rome in the second and first century BC, engaging in three wars with the Eternal City to control the Western Mediterranean.
 It was a clash from which Rome emerged completely victorious, destroying the city of Carthage in 146 BC.

 Yet while Phoenician civilization largely died out with Carthage’s demise to the Roman legions, the wine culture it had spread across the Mediterranean endured for many centuries.
 Indeed, it was one of the Phoenicians’ most enduring legacies.
 Vineyards have remained an uninterrupted presence in most of the regions in which the Phoenicians established their colonies throughout the Mediterranean down to the present day.